 670-xx = Limited edition porcelain-with-bronze fairies, offered to Collectors Club members in 1986

 7001 through 7007 only = seven human studies from 1975 and 1977.
-They are all illustrated in my other post.
 Starting with 7008 (a small salt-cellar in the form of a swan) this design code series was reassigned to their home décor pieces, most of which were made in Trenton.
 However, the aforementioned swan salts were produced at the Malvern studio.
+I have never seen a Malvern Boehm design number higher than 7007.

 BW series = white bisque cupids astride various animals.
 Most of the BW-series pieces were made in Trenton but for some reason these were done at Malvern.
 Production years are unknown but possibly late 1980s or early 1990s.

 By the way, the design numbers on Malvern backstamps may or may not contain a hyphen.
 The non-hyphenated versions seem to be more prevalent after the mid-1980s.
-I use the hyphenated format because I think it makes the number easier to read.
+I use the hyphenated format because I think it makes the longer numbers easier to read.

 Nuthatch with Fly Agaric (design 1001) was the very first retail piece from the Malvern Boehm studio.
 Made from 1971-1975, it is a limited edition of 350, standing 8″ high and as wide.
 The third photo shows artist Christopher Burns painting one in 1972.